cathei/Svelto.ECS.Schema/README.md

 Though there is no constraint yet, it is not recommended to share `Indexed<TKey>` across other descriptors.

 ### Querying Indexes
-Now, finally you can iterate over entities with `IndexQuery`.
+Now, finally you can iterate over entities with `IndexQuery<TKey>`.
 You don't have to include `Indexed<TKey>` in the query.
 You can query any type of component within the descriptor, because as long as you keep a group with single descriptor you can iterate with same filter.

 Just like when you query with `EntitiesDB`, you query with `SchemaContext`.
 ```csharp